 Standby generators up to 22kW will use mostly be either natural gas (NG) or liquid propane (LP), but if you're looking for a generator that runs on diesel, you'll need to step up to a liquid-cooled whole-house type that could cost considerably more.

 Both LP and diesel fuels will require tanks large enough to properly run the generator.
 Similarly, the natural gas meter and gas lines will need to be the correct size.

 Prior to installation, your contractor will verify this with you, but you can find this information in the installation manual on our product pages.

-Standby generators are rated by kilowatt (kW) (1 kW = 1,000 watts) which measures the generator's power output.
-When determining the power needs of your home, you'll first need to decide if you want to power your central air conditioner or HVAC equipment during a blackout, since it is the most power-hungry of devices in your home.
+The best way to determine the power needs of your home is to first decide if you want to power your central air conditioner or HVAC equipment during a blackout since it is the most power-hungry appliances in your home.

 During summer months, a sweltering blackout could make life miserable, and an ice storm in the winter could crash your holiday plans — leaving pipes susceptible to bursting.

 Typically, the average sized home has a 200-amp main breaker, so the maximum amount of electricity your home can consume is 200 amps.
 Smaller, older homes may have 100 to 150-amp service.
-Be sure to get the same amperage switch as your home's panel.
-If you have a 200-amp panel, you'll need a 200-amp transfer switch.
+It's very important to get the same amp switch as your home's panel.

 Several manufacturers are now adding Wi-Fi options to their home standby generators.
 If you already have a standby that does not have Wi-Fi built in, you can install a wireless monitor to your existing standby generator.